Olympic foreign policy games: Axis of evil defeats neocons

 18 month political crisis in Lebanon, pitting the Western-backed

-government against the Hezbollah-led opposition, e
+government against the Hezbollah-led opposition, ended

 last April thanks to the Doha Agreement.
 Qatar — alongside the Arab